|

 A trick to help remember the three permutations of Ohm's Law (equations [8], [9] and [10])

-Vulture sees the Indian beside the Rabbit.
-The Rabbit sees the Vulture
+Vulture sees the Indian next to the Rabbit, and the

-out.
-Therefore, each resistor has a power rating.
+Therefore, every resistor has a power rating specifying the maximum

 |